decodoku/Quantum_Programming_Tutorial/README.md

 Do you want to program quantum computers, but don't know where to start?
 Then you have found the right place!
 Here you will find a gamified tutorial to quantum programming, which will guide you in the creation of your first quantum programs.

+This tutorial is currently in beta, and so content will be added over time.
+We are seeking any and all feedback throughout this process to help us build the finished product.

 You can start off with **Story Mode**, which will introduce you to the basics of manipulating quantum information.
 Each level is presented as a simple puzzle, and there is *almost* a storyline, so it might even seem like you are playing a game!

 Then there are a range of modes designed to interact with Jupyter notebooks that we've created.
 The tutorial will guide you to create your own program to solve a real problem, and the notebooks will allow you to run these programs on a real quantum computer.